-As auditors of financial statements and providers of other types of professional services, PwC member firms and their partners and staff are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.
+As auditors of financial statements and providers of other types of professional services, PwC firms and their partners and staff are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.
 In relation to assurance clients, independence underpins these requirements.
 Compliance with these principles is fundamental to serving the capital markets and our clients.

-The PwC Global Independence Policy, which is based on the IESBA Code, including International Independence Standards, contains minimum standards with which PwC member firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.
+The PwC Global Independence Policy, which is based on the IESBA Code, including International Independence Standards, contains minimum standards with which PwC firms have agreed to comply, including processes that are to be followed to maintain independence from clients, when necessary.
+The independence requirements of the United States Securities and Exchange Commission (SEC) are, in certain instances, more restrictive than the Global Independence Policy.
+Given the reach of these requirements and their impact on PwC firms in the network, the Policy identifies key areas where an SEC requirement is more restrictive.
+Provisions that are specifically identified as applicable to SEC restricted entities must be followed in addition to, or instead of, the Policy in the associated paragraph.

 PwC Canada has a designated partner (known as the Partner Responsible for Independence or PRI) with appropriate seniority and standing, who is responsible for implementation of the PwC Global Independence Policy, including managing the related independence processes and providing support to the business.
 The partner is supported by a team of independence specialists.
-The PRI reports directly to the Chief Risk and Resilience Officer, a member of the firm's leadership team.
+The PRI reports directly to the Chief Risk & Resilience Officer, a member of the firm's leadership team.